PA055/5839B-Notebook/Notebooks/building.typ

   author: "Davis Bodami",
   witness: "Praful Adiga"
 )[
   While Building the Mecanum Drive a large oversight was made.
 Vex wheels may be advertised in standard sizes like 4in but that is seldom the case.
-For the wheels various forum posts and the perdu vex sig robotic website placed both the older 4 in omni wheels and 4in mecanum wheels as having a 4.125in diameter.
+For the wheels various forum posts and the Perdu Vex Sig Robotics website placed both the older 4 in omni wheels and 4in mecanum wheels as having a 4.125in diameter.
 However once we built the drive we found the omni wheel to be slightly bigger.
 Going into inventor confirmed these as the Mecanum wheels measured .0625in smallers then the omni Wheels.

   #figure(
     rect(fill: black.lighten(10%))[